Briuor/wbm/README.md

 ```

 ## Usage
-**At the beginning it will display a QR Code on terminal, just scan it using whatsapp app.**
+**At the beginning it will display a QR Code on terminal, just scan it using whatsapp app.<br />
+Your session will be remembered, there is no need to authenticate everytime.**

 ### Send same message to every contact